LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

 \subsection{Observation and Action Space}

 The observation space is defined as a 39-dimensional vector, normalized to $[-1,1]$.
 The action space of the base-agent (see Section~\ref{sec:base_agent}) has 6 elements: three RW torque commands and three MT dipole commands.
 The action space of the flight-agent (RW subnetwork; see Section~\ref{sec:flight_agent}) is subsequently the three RW torque commands.
 The agent output values are in the interval of $[-1,1]$.
 To obtain the effective action the agent outputs have to be scaled by the maximum RW torque or maximum dipole moment of the respective actuator.
-Table~\ref{tab:observation_space} shows the different components of the AI agents observation space.

-The reasoning behind this observation space design is that the agent is effectively given two consecutive system states as well as the last performed reaction wheel action, which allows it to calculate the dynamics of the system from the system state delta.
+The reasoning behind this observation space design is that the agent is effectively given two consecutive system states as well as the last performed RW action, which allows it to calculate the dynamics of the system from the system state delta.
+Table~\ref{tab:observation_space} shows the different components of the AI agent's observation space.
+Note that if $\delta q_0 < 0$ then $\delta \mathbf{q}$ is multiplied by $-1$ prior to being input to the AI agent to address the unwinding problem.